kbelkna/Project3/entertainment.md

 The validation step for LASSO regression is applied on the test set after predicting the response variable for unseen data (test set).
-By using `predict()` and `postResample()` functions, the metrics RMSE (Root Means Squared Error), R2 (Coefficient of Determination), and MAE (Mean Absolute Error) are calculated and displayed below.
+By using `predict()` and `postResample()` functions, the metrics RMSE (Root Means Squared Error), Rsquared (Coefficient of Determination), and MAE (Mean Absolute Error) are calculated and displayed below.

 ``` r
 metric_LASSO = postResample(pred = predict(LASSO, newdata = dfTest),